Running a Business Central Database on Azure SQL Database

 For more information, see Uploading a License File for a Specific Database.

-Delete the deadlock monitors for the Business Central database.
+Delete any deadlock monitors for the Business Central database.

-You can do this in SQL Server Management Studio by running a query similar to the following:
+SQL Server Management Studio, you can run a query similar to the following query:

 For more information about the deadlock monitor, see Monitoring SQL Database Deadlocks.